 STORY ARK

-Welcome to Story Ark, where investigative journalism meets immersive storytelling in a voyage around Southern Africa that is documenting how the climate crisis is unfolding on our doorstep, in our lifetime.
+Welcome to Story Ark, where investigative journalism meets immersive storytelling in a voyage around southern Africa that’s documenting how the climate crisis is unfolding on our doorstep, in our lifetime.

 Seasoned science journalist and author Leonie Joubert is on the road in search of the invisible and untold stories that unfold far from newsrooms.
-She is also unearthing possible solutions to the pressing social and environmental justice issues that surface along the way.
+She’s also scouting for solutions to the pressing social and environmental justice issues that surface along the way.
 Story Ark aims to inform our public conversation and stoke active citizens in a way that supports more resilient and responsive communities in these disquieting times.

 The name Story Ark draws on the importance of storytelling and how we can use it to create a Noah’s ark for ecological, cultural and social conservation.